 - Setting and Achieving Goals: Setting goals helps us think well beyond the moment.
 Financially speaking, consistent goal setting can help anybody achieve a greater level of financial freedom and wealth.

 - The Importance of Saving: Instilling in our children the habit of saving money can help them avoid a lot of grief later in life.
 Teach a child this lesson early in life, and they are far more likely to maintain the habit of saving when they are older.

 So let's turn to some of the best savings accounts for kids.
 When we compiled this list, we considered several factors:

-- Interest Rate: A high interest savings account can help a child understand the importance of finding the best deals.
+- Interest Rate: A high-interest savings account can help a child understand the importance of finding the best deals.
 While the interest rate isn’t the only consideration, it’s obviously an important one.

 - Low Fees: With many bank accounts for kids, the amount of money saved will be relatively small, at least to start.
-The last thing you want are fees eating away at the balance.
+The last thing you want is fees eating away at the balance.

 - Low Minimum Balance: Some banks either require a substantial minimum balance or charge extra fees if a certain balance is not maintained.
 Unless your child's bank account will exceed these minimums, it's best to avoid these accounts.

 - Fun: Yes, a bank account can be fun.
 And particularly for young children, the fun factor can go a long way in teaching kids about money.

 With these criteria in mind, here are our top choices for the best child savings accounts: